faziletgokbudak/One-shot-Photo-Retouching/README.md

 <!-- ## One-shot Detail Retouching with Patch Space Neural Field based Transformation Blending
  -->

-* Tensorflow implementation of *One-shot Detail Retouching with Patch Space Neural Field based Transformation Blending*, which is currently under review.
+* Tensorflow implementation of *One-shot Detail Retouching with Patch Space Neural Transformation Blending*, which is currently under review.
 * This repo contains the main code.

 ### Required packages with suggested versions